About the IFLA Risk Register

 Who is the Risk Register For?

-The Risk Register is for institutions holding documentary heritage collections – big and small.
-These collections can be of value to a local community or on a national, regional, or international scale.
+The Risk Register is for institutions holding documentary heritage collections.
+These collections can be of value to a local community, or on a national, regional, or international scale.
 If you are holding a collection that you feel might be facing risk from natural disaster, conflict, or lack of risk reduction planning, this can help you find solutions.

-Although we assess authenticity of collections, the IFLA Risk Register is not a register of only those collections deemed to be of outstanding universal value.
+Although an independent committee assesses authenticity of collections, the IFLA Risk Register is not a register of only those collections deemed to be of world significance.
 It also does not aim to be an exhaustive list of all documentary heritage.
-This register helps equip collection owners with tools to manage risk, while cataloguing and safeguarding critical information on their collections.
+This initiative helps equip practitioners with tools to manage risk, while cataloguing critical information about registered documentary heritage collections.

 Why use the Risk Register?